prelert/kibana-swimlane-vis/README.md

 enter the desired value, noting that the values entered define the *lower* threshold for each band.
 For example, in the screenshot above, the thresholds have been adjusted to suit the range of response times from the flight comparison website data, with values of 3000 or more displayed in red.

+Alternative colors for the swimlane cells can be chosen here by using the provided colorpickers or by entering hexidecimal color values.

 It is not yet possible to alter the number of color bands.